 The students' program includes a signed statement indicating they accept full responsibility for the proposal and understands that the individualized program may not be accepted or recognized by institutions other than UCM.
 Upon final approval of the individualized major or minor program, the student is notified by the Associate Provost's Office and a copy of the approved program is filed with the Registrar's Office.

 UCM offers two types of individualized major and minor programs: Named programs and a General Studies program.
-A key difference between the two types of programs is the amount of course work that must be completed following approval of the individualized program.
-The two programs also have some curricular differences explained below.
+The two programs have some curricular differences explained below.

 Types of Individualized Majors and Minors